Tilbury Band: WWII suspension and a new home

-During the Second World War the Band's activities were suspended, but it was quickly reformed when peace 'broke out' in 1945.
+During the Second World War, the band's activities were suspended, but it was quickly reformed when peace 'broke out' in 1945.
 Four years later (on 24 March 1949) the band purchased an old Salvation Army hall (in Dock Road, Tilbury) for £225.
 This became the new band headquarters.
-In the 1960s the band changed name again, to the present name "The Tilbury Band".
+In the 1960s, the band changed name again, to the present name "The Tilbury Band".

-In 1976 the original band hall was demolished to make way for a new purpose-built headquarters at the cost of £22,000.
+In 1976, the original band hall was demolished to make way for a new purpose-built headquarters at the cost of £22,000.
 This hall is the one still used by the band today.
-The Band's 50th Anniversary was achieved in 1969 with a large-scale concert at Thurrock's Civic Hall in Grays, with the planned soloist of Derek Garside.
+The band's 50th anniversary was achieved in 1969 with a large-scale concert at Thurrock's Civic Hall in Grays, with the planned soloist of Derek Garside.
 Due to illness, Mr. Garside was unable to attend and instead persuaded Maurice Murphy to attend as soloist in his stead.

 Recent history

-During the 1970s and '80s the band made the finals of the National Brass Band Championships of Great Britain three times, coming third in the second Section in 1978 (under the baton of Melvin White).
+During the 1970s and '80s, the band made the finals of the National Brass Band Championships of Great Britain three times, coming third in the second section in 1978 (under the baton of Melvin White).
 The band were promoted to the Championship Section.
 The Youth Band under the direction of Michael Stroud, were the Butlins National Youth Champions and finalists in the Pontins National Youth Championship.

 On St. Patrick's Day (17 March), 2001 the band went to the London & Southern Counties qualifying round of the second section at Stevenage.
 Under the direction of Robert Nunnery they walked away with first prize and an invitation to the national finals in Preston in September 2001.
-In 2008, The Tilbury Band officially appointed a new conductor and director of music in Alan Duguid, who remained position until the appointment of Andrew Austin in 2011.
+In 2008, the Tilbury Band officially appointed a new conductor and director of music in Alan Duguid, who remained position until the appointment of Andrew Austin in 2011.

 The Tilbury Band met their centenary in 2019 with a concert at the London International Cruise Terminal in Tilbury Docks.
-At that time the Band did not have a regular musical director and the Band was coached by Melvin White, with the concert conducted by former member and internationally acclaimed conductor Spencer Down.
+At that time, the band did not have a regular musical director and the band was coached by Melvin White, with the concert conducted by former member and internationally acclaimed conductor Spencer Down.

-On 19 March 2022 the Tilbury Band achieved a great success securing second place in the London & Southern Counties Regional Contest ("The Area") of the National Brass Band Championships of Great Britain, under the baton of musical director Melvin White, with the band receiving an invitation to attend the National Brass Band Championships Final in Cheltenham in September 2022.
+On 19 March 2022, the Tilbury Band achieved great success securing second place in the London & Southern Counties Regional Contest ("The Area") of the National Brass Band Championships of Great Britain, under the baton of musical director Melvin White, with the band receiving an invitation to attend the National Brass Band Championships Final in Cheltenham in September 2022.